Marcus Miller: Instruments

-Miller is noted for playing a transparent blonde finish 1977 Fender Jazz Bass that was modified by luthier Roger Sadowsky with the addition of a Stars Guitar and later a Bartolini preamp so he could control his sound in the studio.
+Miller plays a transparent blonde finish 1977 Fender Jazz Bass that was modified by luthier Roger Sadowsky with the addition of a Stars Guitar and later a Bartolini TCT preamp so he could control his sound in the studio.
 Fender started to produce a Marcus Miller signature Fender Jazz Bass in four-string (made in Japan) and five-string (made in U.S) versions.
 Later, Fender moved the production of the four-string to their Mexico factory and discontinued both four- and five-string models in 2015.
-DR Strings also produced a series of Marcus Miller signature stainless steel strings known as "Fat Beams", which come in a variety of sizes.
+DR Strings also produced a series of Marcus Miller signature stainless-steel strings known as "Fat Beams", which come in a variety of sizes.

-As of 2015, Dunlop has begun producing Marcus Miller Super Bright bass strings which Miller has switched to.
-In 2015, Marcus began endorsing Sire Guitars, with whom he has a signature line of basses.
+In 2015, the Korean company Sire Guitars began the production and sale of the Marcus Miller V7, a signature model based on Miller’s previous Fender Jazz bass.
+They have since expanded their range to include a wider array of body shapes, styles, and price points.
+Also in 2015, Dunlop began producing Marcus Miller Super Bright bass strings which Miller switched to.